MikeKall/FindLeader/README.md

 # FindLeader
-This project is a leader election system between devices in a network.
+This project is a leader election system between devices in the same network.
 The leader becomes the device with the biggest ip address.
 When the leadership is established then the leader becomes a server that the followers can connect to and recieve commands.

 # Setup